Aretha Franklin: Activism

-Franklin performing at the Martin Luther King Jr. Memorial in 2011 with President Barack Obama and then-Vice President Joe Biden looking on.
+Franklin performing at the Martin Luther King Jr. Memorial in 2011 with President Barack Obama and Vice President Joe Biden looking on.

 From her time growing up in the home of a prominent African-American preacher to the end of her life, Franklin was immersed and involved in the struggle for civil rights and women's rights.
 She provided money for civil rights groups, at times covering payroll, and performed at benefits and protests.

 When Angela Davis was jailed in 1970, Franklin told Jet: "Angela Davis must go free ...
 Black people will be free.
 I've been locked up (for disturbing the peace in Detroit) and I know you got to disturb the peace when you can't get no peace.
 Jail is hell to be in.
 I'm going to see her free if there is any justice in our courts, not because I believe in communism, but because she's a Black woman and she wants freedom for Black people."

 Her songs "Respect" and "(You Make Me Feel Like) A Natural Woman" became anthems of these movements for social change.

 Franklin and several other American icons declined to take part in performing at President Donald Trump's 2017 inauguration as a mass act of musical protest.

 Franklin was also a strong supporter of Native American rights.
 She quietly and without fanfare supported Indigenous peoples' struggles worldwide, and numerous movements that supported Native American and First Nation cultural rights.